Tips for Student Groups

 - Advertising for campus events and services may be posted only on the sides of the entrance to the Samuelson Pavilion.
 No posting is permitted on doors, glass, patios or inside the building.

 - The napkin dispensers on the tables in the Gresham Dining Room may be used to advertise campus events and services with advanced approval.
 No more than four different advertisements will be put out at once, so submit your request ahead of time.
-Submit a draft copy of your flier to Campus Dining (email@example.com) for approval.
+Submit a draft copy of your flier to Campus Dining (email@example.com) for approval, no later than 10 days in advance of the first desired day of posting.
 Once it is approved, please bring 60 copies to the Campus Dining office.
 Fliers should be 6.5” x 4.25” or smaller, in order to fit in the napkin display panel.
 Please print two fliers per page in order to conserve paper, and trim to size.
 You may use the "Classic Tabletop" template to design your flier.
 Please include the name of the organization, date of the event, and location on the flier.
 The maximum advertising time is seven calendar days.
 Fliers advertising external events or services or endorsing candidates will not be accepted.

 - Table tents may be placed on the tables in Samuelson Pavilion.
 Submit a draft copy of your flier to Campus Dining (firstname.lastname@example.org) for approval.
 Table tents should be made of heavy stock paper and must stand up on their own.
 The maximum advertising time is seven calendar days.
 Table tents advertising external events or services or endorsing candidates will not be accepted.
 Campus Dining does not take responsibility for the loss or damage of table tents.